Black seed, otherwise known as a large variety of names including:

 Black seed when taken by mouth, in small quantities such as flavouring food, is likely safe for most individuals.
 Whereas black seed oil and black seed extract is only possibly safe when medical amounts are used for the short-term.
 There is not enough information or research done to know if larger, medicinal quantities are safe.
 Although, black seed and black seed oil can both cause allergic rashes when applied to the skin.

-Black seed seems to be safe in food amounts during pregnancy.
+Pregnancy and breastfeeding: Black seed seems to be safe in food amounts during pregnancy.
 But taking larger amounts is likely to be unsafe as it can slow down or stop the uterus from contracting.

 Little is known about using black seed during breastfeeding, so stay on the safe side and avoid use.